Chart Color Schemes

 Galston features high concentrations of family households, with a higher-than-average median household size

-Family households account for 77.0% of all households, consisting of 39.7% couples with children, 28.3% couples without children, and 8.2% single parent families.
-Non-family households comprise the remaining 23.0%, with lone person households at 20.8% and group households making up 2.8%.
-The median household size is 2.8 people, which is larger than the Greater Sydney average of 2.7.
+Family households account for 77.0% of all households, including 39.7% couples with children, 28.3% couples without children, and 8.2% single parent families.
+Non-family households make up the remaining 23.0%, with lone person households at 20.8% and group households comprising 2.8%.
+The median household size is 2.8 people, larger than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households